 - A comprehensive laboratory

 - X-Ray capability

 - A full service pharmacy

 - Life Style Services, consisting of Acupuncture and Massage Therapy

 - Health Education specialists

-We are located at 112 North Benbow Road, on campus, directly across the street from the Recreation Center.
-Our hours are 8 AM to 9PM Monday through Friday.
-We are not open on weekends.
+We are located at 112 North Benbow Road, directly across the street from the Recreation Center.
+Our hours are 8 a.m. - 9 p.m.
+Monday through Friday.
+We are closed on weekends.

 D. Housing and Residence Life